 University of Denver

-The purpose of this project is to break the boundaries of previous aging-oriented demographic analyses and to think broadly about the consequences of potentially increasing human healthspan.
-Initially, this project will look at the issue globally and across the century, then follow with a look at a wide range of possible human futures across three dimensions of uncertainty:
+The purpose of this project was to break the boundaries of previous aging-oriented demographic analyses and to think broadly about the consequences of potentially increasing human healthspan.
+Initially, this project looked at the issue globally and across the century, then followed with a look at a wide range of possible human futures across three dimensions of uncertainty:

 1. The timing and pace of increase, were it to occur, in the rate of successful medical advances that increase healthspan